Algorithms for bounding contribution for histogram estimation under user-level privacy: Optimal user contribution for histograms over bounded domains

 There is a bias-variance trade-off in choosing the clipping threshold $C$.
 If $C$ is small, then the noise magnitude (or variance) is small, but the clipped histogram would have large error (or bias).
 On the other hand, if $C$ is large, the clipped histogram would be more accurate (less bias), but the added noise would be large (high variance).

-The easiest choice of $C$ is to choose a fixed value, or some fixed quantile of the $\ell_1$ or $\ell_2$ norms of all histograms (which can be estimated privately).
-However, \citet{amin2019bounding} showed that even in the 1-d case, such strategy cannot perform well in general.
-We provide an accurate characterization of the best threshold that balances the bias and variance.
-For the Laplace estimator, the proof is similar to that of \citet{amin2019bounding} and is omitted. \begin{lemma} Let $\mathcal{L}_L(C, D)=\EE[\|\hat{N}_ L-\bar{N}(D)\|_1]$.
-Choosing $C^*$ as the top $\lceil d/\eps \rceil$ element in $\{m_i\}_{i=1}^n$ yields 2-approximation
+For any dataset $D$, we provide an accurate characterization of the best threshold that balances the bias and variance for both the Laplace and Gaussian estimator.
+For the Laplace estimator, the proof is similar to that of \citet{amin2019bounding} and is omitted. \begin{lemma} Let $\mathcal{L}_L(C, D)=\EE[\|\widehat{N}_ L-\HistSum(D)\|_1]$.
+For any dataset $D$, choosing $C^*$ as the top $\lceil d/\eps \rceil$ element in $\{m_i\}_{i=1}^n$ yields 2-approximation